eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-things-search.md

 permalink: protocol-specification-things-search.html
 ---

-The [search aspect](basic-search.html) of the Ditto protocol consists of 7 messages that together implement the [reactive-streams](https://reactive-streams.org) protocol over any duplex transport layer.
+The [search aspect](basic-search.html) of the Ditto protocol consists of 3 commands and 4 events that together implement the [reactive-streams](https://reactive-streams.org) protocol over any duplex transport layer.
 For each search request, Ditto acts as the reactive-streams publisher of pages of search results, and the client acts as the subscriber.